Click on button above to view IA Watches/Warnings/Special Wx Statements.

 Hazardous Weather Outlook For LINN County,IA

-DAY ONE TONIGHT
+DAY ONE TODAY AND TONIGHT

-DAYS TWO THROUGH SEVEN SATURDAY THROUGH THURSDAY
+DAYS TWO THROUGH SEVEN MONDAY THROUGH SATURDAY

 SPOTTER INFORMATION STATEMENT

-Spotter activation will not be needed tonight.
+Spotter activation may be needed this morning.

 NWS Severe Weather Map , Convective Outlook